felixkoch/TheDialer/README.md

 ## Features

 - Click-to-call with tel-Hyperlinks from every browser (without extra browser extensions)
-- or dial from clipboard from any software (without extra Addons or Connectors)
+- Dial from clipboard from any software (without extra Addons or Connectors)
+- No additional expensive TAPI drivers required

 ## Usage